-There nothing quite like St. Patrick’s Day in Chicago.
-Each March, Irish taverns fill with revelers, cultural celebrations pop up in every corner of the city, and the Chicago River sparkles brilliant shades of emerald green.
-Explore top St. Patrick’s Day events in Chicago.
+There’s nothing quite like St. Patrick’s Day in Chicago, when Irish taverns fill with revelers, cultural celebrations pop up in every corner of the city, and the Chicago River sparkles brilliant shades of emerald green.

 Chicago River dyeing